sagelabs/standards/python/functional-programming/contrast-functional-programming-with-imperative-programming.md

 # Contrast Functional Programming with Imperative Programming

-slug: py.contrast-functional-programming-with-imperative-programming
+slug: py.contrast-functional-imperative

 ## Description
-todo
+This standard deals with one's ability to distinguish imperative code from functional code, recognize the differences in structure and style, and determine functional programming's suitability for a given purpose.

 ---
 ## Assessment Requirements
-In order to fully cover this standard, a performance must be recording for each of the following objectives:
+In order to fully cover this standard, a performance must be recorded for each of the following objectives:

-- Objectives
+- Distinguish between imperative and functional code
-- Go
+- Evaluate the suitability of a functional style of programming for a given task
-- Here
+- Refactor iterative code into functional code

 ---